mozilla/open-leadership-framework/_articles/whitepaper.md

 Everything an open leader does is meant to help contributors understand their users' needs and take them into account during each step of a project.
 From this perspective, leaders and contributors work together to design and build projects that empower users and create social good.

-The ultimate goal of open leadership isn't just to create more leaders; it's to develop communities of practice full of leaders and contributors who educate and empower users with open alternatives to black-box products and products, services, and technologies that exploit them.
+The ultimate goal of open leadership is to develop communities of practice full of leaders and contributors who educate and empower users with open alternatives to black-box products and products, services, and technologies that exploit them.
 It's not that an open project can't be profitable or collect data, it's that open projects have clear and equitable value exchanges between their creators and users.
 Open leaders hold themselves accountable for transparency in the relationships between projects, their contributors, and their users in ways that closed, strictly for-profit organizations and leaders do not.

 That commitment to making sure that users understand and benefit from a clear and balanced value exchange differentiates open leadership from other forms of good or effective leadership.

-## The Open Leadership Map
+## The Open Leadership Framework

 Open leadership is a set of practices and skills people can use to mobilize their communities to solve shared problems and achieve shared goals.